notdevkey/chain-of-thought/README.md

 Streamline all your manufacturing processes through Miro.
 Collaborate with your teammates, get estimates, and scale.

-With the power of Miro mindmaps, comes great power, but yeah responsibility, too, I suppose.
+With the power of Miro flowcharts, comes great power, but yeah responsibility, too, I suppose.
 ![image](https://github.com/notdevkey/chain-of-thought/assets/66126144/9b596ab1-8bca-43cf-87f5-db30874da023)